Thank you!

 Visit a wide variety of stores, ranging from large chain stores to local stores.
 Time your visits to coincide with the launch of new products.
 New launches usually happen in the fall season to coincide with holiday shopping.

-Take note of packaging, the quality of toys in different price ranges, and the marketing techniques employed.
-These notes will help you devise the best idea.
+Take note of packaging, the quality of toys in different price ranges, age labels, warning labels, shelf placement, product claims, and the marketing techniques employed.
+These notes will help you shape a toy idea that is realistic for the market and attractive to buyers.

 1.2.
 Will your toy be able to sell?

-Once you’re confident your idea is unique and marketable, the next step is to ascertain if your product idea appeals to consumers.
+Once you’re confident your idea is unique and marketable, the next step is to confirm whether your toy appeals to buyers and end users.
+For toys, that means thinking about both children and the adults who pay for the product.

-Toy companies and parents alike are looking for specific things when buying a toy.
+Toy companies, parents, educators, and retailers all look for specific things when evaluating a toy.
 These parameters must be met for your idea to be considered viable.

 A few essential questions to understand the value of your idea:

-• Is the toy worth the money it costs?
+• Is the toy worth the price it will need to sell for?

-• Does it follow all safety rules and regulations?
+• Does it follow all safety rules and regulations for the target market?

 The first few questions are relatively simple to answer.
 If you want to manufacture a toy, it must be safe, fun, durable, and of high perceived value in the customer’s eyes.